 The free early years entitlement can be taken at private and voluntary early years providers, including private day nurseries, sessional providers such as playgroups / out of school clubs and participating childminders.
 Parents / carers should approach their preferred provider directly to arrange a place.
 Fees and charges for additional hours and services will vary between providers.
-The Front Door Service can assist you in finding an early education place, please ring 0345 2000 109.
+The Front Door Service can assist you in finding an early education place, please ring 0345 2000 109, or go to my.northtyneside.gov.uk/category/496/childcare